-Once a year, 192 deserving children from all over the UK, accompanied by a team of medical carers, board a chartered Boeing 747 and head to Florida for 10 magical days of fun and excitement.
+Once a year, 192 deserving children from all over the UK, accompanied by a team of medical carers, board a chartered plane and head to Florida for 10 days of fun and excitement.
 Many children could not undertake such a trip without the support of the army of doctors, nurses, physiotherapists and non-medical volunteers who care for the children 24 hours a day.
-Each year, cameramen get together to support the activity by shooting a souvenir video for the children.
+Each year, camera crew members support the activity by shooting a souvenir video for the children.
 They go out on the flight, and also work as supporters.

 "Dreamflight has taught me a lot of things.
 One is to never let your illness put you down, always look on the bright side of life, and remember there is always someone out there who is worse off than you.
 I am now more confident in myself.
 Dreamflight wasn't the place we went, it was the atmosphere and the happiness.
 I will never forget any of you."

 Several GTC members (including past Chair Graeme McAlpine) have helped out in the past, and John Tye collected a GTC Award for the camera team in 2010.